 By: John M Jerva

-Commando is the kind of movie that you never get tired of and it is short and sweet with a 90 minute running time and it takes off like a bat out of hell right away and never lets up until the final round of ammuntion is spent and Schwarzenegger basically kills an entire zip code in the span of 15 minutes.
-The whole movie is 80’s awesome but it’s the ending that really makes it an action classic as Arnie uses a variety of high powered weapons to lay siege to the tiny island of Vel Verde (love that name by the way) and once the bad guys kidnappped his daughter, played by a young Alyssa Milano, action fans knew that they were in for a real treat.
+Commando is the kind of movie that you never get tired of and it is short and sweet with a 90-minute running time and it takes off like a bat out of hell right away and never lets up until the final round of ammunition is spent and Schwarzenegger basically kills an entire zip code in the span of 15 minutes.
+The whole movie is 80’s awesome but it’s the ending that really makes it an action classic as Arnie uses a variety of high-powered weapons to lay siege to the tiny island of Vel Verde (love that name by the way) and once the bad guys kidnapped his daughter, played by a young Alyssa Milano, action fans knew that they were in for a real treat.

-I don’t think I should take up anymore of your time describing how wonderfully ulta-violent this movie is and just see it for yourself for the thousandth time in the player below!
-This movie was the reason that Firepower Fridays was created.
+I don’t think I should take up anymore of your time describing how wonderfully ulta-violent this movie is and just see it for yourself for the thousandth time in the 3 players below and this is from the extended cut of course!
+This movie was one of the reasons that I became an action genre fanatic and why I do this website to this day.
+Happy Anniversary Commando because there will never be another one like you.
 Come on Bennett, Let’s party!”